-CM/hdg Attachment
+CM/hdg

-SCHOOL DISTRICT 52
+SCHOOL DISTRICT NO. 52 (PRINCE RUPERT)

-(Prince Rupert)

-EXECUTIVE COMPENSATION DISCLOSURE 2009 - 2010
+EXECUTIVE COMPENSATION DISCLOSURE 2010 - 2011

-The Board of Education encourages and adopts practices that enable the district to recruit and retain qualified, high-performing employees, who are critical to the delivery of quality public education programs to students in School District 52 (Prince Rupert).
+The Board of Education encourages and adopts practices that enable the district to attract, retain, incent, and reward qualified, high-performing employees who are critical to the delivery of quality public education programs to students in School District No. 52 (Prince Rupert).